The Hobbit (South Park): Plot

 At a ceremony in which Pope Francis is named Time magazine's Person of the Year, West storms the stage to again challenge the characterization of Kardashian as a "hobbit".
 As Lisa's popularity in school increases, the other cheerleaders point out to Wendy that no one is noticing the rest of them any more, and ask her to produce photo-shopped images of them as well in order to increase their standing among the student body.
 When Wendy refuses, the cheerleaders, spurred by an increasingly shallow and haughty Lisa, photo-shop their own photos.
-When the boys now take notice of them, Stan asks Wendy if he can have a photo-shopped image of her, and she angrily refuses.
+When the boys now take notice of them, Stan Marsh asks Wendy if he can have a photo-shopped image of her, and she angrily refuses.
 She points out that all people have imperfections, including herself, Stan, and other students in the school, including the cheerleaders.
 However, the cheerleaders, Mackey, and a crowd of other students overhear the latter portion of her statement and believe she is a "hater".
 Wendy appears on the Channel 9 Morning News to speak out against how the media's inauthentic images of women create an unrealistic standard for girls to live up to, but she is again dismissed as a "hater".
 Nonetheless, she refuses to cease speaking out in favor of having photo-shopped images explicitly labeled as such.

 In the middle of the night, Wendy is woken up by West, who appears in her bedroom to read her story of a hobbit who dreamed of being beautiful.
 In the story, the hobbit becomes beautiful through a magical power called "Photoshop", but her true nature is exposed by a little girl who takes her Photoshop away.
 However, the hobbit's fiancé tells her that he loves her regardless.
 The story moves Wendy, who apologizes for being a "hater".
 Abandoning her crusade, Wendy tearfully photo-shops her image and sends it out in a mass email.